 © John & Mary Zesbaugh

 On the well-run St. Germain Golf Club, No. 5 is the beginning of a gorgeous stretch of fairway.

 This is not your normal muni-course.
 This is a professional, big-time golf course stretching more than 6,700 yards, with a first-class bar and restaurant, practice facility and GPS on the golf carts.

 Golf Digest has awarded the course its second-highest ranking, 4½ stars, and named it the third-best municipal course in the country in 2003.
-That makes peak rates of $45 walking a relative steal.
+That makes peak rates for walking a relative steal.